Maria Schalcken

 Maria Schalcken (1645–1699), was a Dutch Golden Age painter.
 She was a sister and pupil of Godfried Schalcken.

 Biography

 She was born in Dordrecht, the daughter of the rector of the school there.
 She was the younger sister of the painter Godfried Schalcken, who first learned to paint from Samuel van Hoogstraten and later from Gerard Dou.
+She is thought to have begun her studies around 1665, but gave up the practice in 1682 upon marriage to the merchant Severijn van Bracht.